realkoder/system-integration/01._Assignments/12._Webhooks/12a._Exposee/Exposing_Webhook_Service.md

 # 12a Expose and Integrate with a Webhook System 🕸️ 🎣 🕸️

-The **Webhook system** is for clients to hook on to get real time updates in mocked payment scenarios for a monthly subsciption payment process.
+The **Webhook system** is for clients to hook on to get real time updates with mocked payment scenarios for a monthly subsciption payment process.
 **Expect to receive a payload every minute.**

 ### Payload